HariSekhon/Knowledge-Base/travel.md

 Good for a stopover on your way to Beligum from the UK ferrying to Calais.

-##### Paris
+#### Paris

 *"A less good version of London"* as my colleague described it.

-Heavily immigrated from Africa, with lots of graffiti and not very nice metro.
+The capital is heavily immigrated from Africa, with lots of graffiti and not very nice metro.

+I have literally been told off for not speaking French as a visitor.
+Much less welcoming than other parts of the world.

 ### Germany